gordonwatts/ruciopylib/README.md

 # ruciopylib
- Simple library that uses os.system to run rucio and download lcoally
+ Simple python library that uses `os.system` to run rucio and download datasets to a local directory.
+Includes tools to help manage certificates.